mgorny/articles/new-gentoo-copyright-policy-explained.rst

   The policy does not define limits on using either form.
 Use whichever you find more suitable to your purpose.
 We generally recommend simplified attribution whenever exact authorship tracking would be hard (e.g. due to a large number of authors).
+Always use the simplified form for ebuilds.

 **Can I replace complete copyright attribution with simplified?**
   Generally, yes, as long as the original copyright holder can